Here is a summary from the inventor, Steve Acord:

 Here’s a trick I learned from Rande Reed, head brewer for Snoqualmie Falls Brewing.
-Most small brewers don’t have access to a Zahm meter or a good way to test the co2 volume.
-By slowly bringing the pressure to 15 lbs on the tank and holding it there, I was able to achieve 2.5 Volumes of CO2 very consistently.
-15 psi was the number that was determined after testing using Rande’s method on his 7 bbl brite tanks and applying it to the 1/2 bbl.
-SABCO brewing vessels.
+Most small brewers don’t have access to a Zahm meter or a good way to test the CO2 volume.
+By slowly bringing the pressure to 15 lbs on the tank and holding it there, I am able to achieve 2.5 volumes of CO2 very consistently.
+15 psi was the number that was determined after testing using Rande’s method on his 7 bbl bright tanks and applying it to the 1/2 bbl Sabco vessels.

-Introduce the co2 slowly, reaching 15 psi, then slowly purge co2 from the top as it is entering the bottom.
-I am able to precisely carbonate 7 bbls of beer in a few hours with this technique.
-When taking this to a 1/2 bbl level, keep the co2 pressure at 5 psi, rather than allowing the top to bleed it all out.
+Introduce the CO2 slowly, reaching 15 psi and then slowly purging CO2 from the top as it is entering the bottom, I am able to precisely carbonate 7 bbl of beer in a few hours.
+When taking this to a 1/2 bbl level, keep the CO2 pressure at 5 psi rather than allowing the top to bleed it all out.

 All beer can be carbonated correctly and ready to keg within 24 hours.